Permanent Collection

 Mud brick inscribed with cuneiform which describes its origin as the "temple tower" (ziggurat) of the ancient Assyrian city of Kalhu (previously referred to as "Calah"), modern Nimrud, Iraq located near the confluence of the Tigris and Upper Zab Rivers.

-View this clay brick Assyrian Tablet in our digital repository...
+View this clay brick Assyrian tablet in our online collection...